franzbu/EnhancedSpaces.spoon/README.md

 ### Applications To Be Left Alone by EnhancedSpaces
-Any operating system has dialogs and windows of a more temporary nature, such as Spotlight or Alfred, that are dealt with differently than standard 'persistent' application windows.
-Hammerspoon's list of such windows and dialogs by its very nature cannot be comprehensive, as new applications are being developed.
+Any operating system has dialogs and windows of a temporary nature, such as Spotlight or Alfred, that are dealt with differently than standard 'persistent' application windows.
+Hammerspoon's list of such applications by its very nature cannot be comprehensive, which is why you can extend it.
+Feedback of successfully applied additions is welcome, so they can be added to save other users time.

 Should you encounter windows that behave erratically such as claiming focus when they shouldn't, you can add these applications to the list of windows to be left alone by adding the following lines to the configuration of EnhancedSpaces in your `init.lua`: